 The next day, Joseph Morton returns his cab to the Domino Cab dispatch garage.
 Morton begins to cross the garage as the same motorcyclist roars around the bend, now carrying a sword.
 The rider closes on Morton, forcing him to dive between two vehicles.
 He runs away but the rider circles around and catches him, slashing him low on the back and knocking him into a pile of cushions.
 Morton struggles to get his feet beneath him as the rider circles around again and closes.
 Diving again, Morton evades one more pass, but on the rider's return, Morton can only shake his head in a mute "no." The dispatcher watches in horror as the rider cleaves Morton's head from his body.

 Next on the itinerary is a visit to a motorcycle showroom.
 There Carl quizzes owner Herb Bresson about the tracks he filmed in the dispatch garage.
 Bresson tells Carl the tracks belong to a Johannson Road Monarch 560x18 tire.
 Bresson wants to sell Carl a motorcycle but Carl manages to maneuver him back around to the tires.
-Bresson says such tires would only be found on an antique bike – the Johannson tire company went down the tubes some time ago.
-This particular model of tire was made for the BSA bikes – the "beezers."
+Bresson says such tires would only be found on an antique bike--the Johannson tire company went down the tubes some time ago.
+This particular model of tire was made for the BSA bikes--the "beezers."
 Bresson admits the tracks are those of a tire in perfect condition that nevertheless must be twenty years old.
-He finishes by mentioning that the tires were popular with the bike games of the 1950's – the Bishops and the Jokers, both of which have since disbanded.
+He finishes by mentioning that the tires were popular with the bike gangs of the 1950s--the Bishops and the Jokers, both of which have since disbanded.

 A motorcycle roars by and then there is a knock at the door.
 Lila is terrified; Carl snatches the door open but the visitor is no specter.
-It is Captain Jonas with his own theory – a costumed biker has decided to avenger Baker's death.
+It is Captain Jonas with his own theory--a costumed biker has decided to avenge Baker's death.
 Jonas knows the connection between the victims but doesn't accept the supernatural explanation.
-Carl claims the head must be reunited with the body – Jonas scoffs.
+Carl claims the head must be reunited with the body--Jonas scoffs.